 Curious about what some of these terms mean?
 Just ready to wonk out?
 We’ve put together a list of definitions for you here.
+Click on a category below to get started:

 The medical services that are fully or partially paid for by a health insurance plan.
 Benefits included in a plan could still require a co-pay or co-insurance payment.